vigneshavm/Interview-questions/mongoDB.md

-##  MongoDB vs Traditional Relational Databases
+##  MongoDB vs  Relational Databases

 MongoDB is a **NoSQL, document-oriented database**.
 It stores data in flexible, JSON-like documents instead of rows and columns.